UpCloudLtd/uks-instructions/terraform/README.md

 # Terraform examples

-This directory contains an example on how to create a kubernetes cluster and deploy an application into it using UpCloud and Kubernetes Terraform providers.
+This directory contains an example on how to create a Kubernetes cluster and deploy an application into it using UpCloud and Kubernetes Terraform providers.

-The implementation is split into two directories:
+The implementation is split into the following directories:

-- [cluster](./cluster/) contains configuration to create a kubernetes cluster and its dependencies.
+- [cluster](./cluster/) contains configuration to create a Kubernetes cluster and its dependencies.
 It provides the UUID of the created cluster as its output.
+- [cluster-with-private-node-groups](./cluster-with-private-node-groups) contains configuration to create a Kubernetes cluster with private node groups which are connected to the Internet through a Managed NAT GW.
+Same output as above.
-- [deployment](./deployment/) contains configuration for creating and exposing an kubernetes deployment
+- [deployment](./deployment/) contains configuration for creating and exposing an Kubernetes deployment

 You can either run these separately by following the instruction in the sub-directories or as a combined setup by running the `terraform` commands in this directory.